-Surviving Winter is a campaign that raises money to help older and vulnerable people stay warm and well.
-Winter is a dangerous time for the UK's most vulnerable people; it is estimated that over 4 million households live in fuel poverty across the UK and as fuel prices continue to rise, more vulnerable people suffer.
-Last year there was around 31,100 excess winter deaths in those aged 65 or over in England and Wales, a 29% increase on 2011-12.
+It is estimated that every winter over 2 million households live in fuel poverty in England alone and as fuel prices continue to rise, more vulnerable people suffer.
+In the winter of 2013-14 there were around 18,200 excess winter deaths in those aged 65 or over in England and Wales.

-UK Community Foundations and our membership of community foundations will continue to run Surviving Winter , now in its third year, to help support vulnerable and older people stay warm.
-Since November 2011, we have successfully raised over £3.3 million and helped over 40,000 people survive winter.
-Donations are used in a number of ways, including providing warmth packs and blankets, boiler repairs, funding Meals on Wheels and lunch clubs, helping people pay their energy bills and better insulate their homes.
+Donations are used in a number of ways, including providing warmth packs and blankets, boiler repairs, funding Meals on Wheels and lunch clubs, supporting homeless shelters, providing winter food parcels, helping people pay their energy bills and better insulate their homes.

 The campaign began as a vehicle for generous pensioners to ‘recycle’ their Winter Fuel payments and has now developed into a giving portal for anyone who wants to help support vulnerable people survive the winter.
-Community foundations have excellent local reach and will distribute your donation straight to someone in need.
-Read two examples below of the work your donations have achieved in the past:
+Community foundations have excellent local reach and distribute all donations to people in need.